NBA–ABA All-Star Game: Background

 After a costly four-year battle between the NBA and ABA, the two leagues agreed on May 7, 1971, to pursue Congressional approval to allow the merger of the two rivals.
 They also agreed to permit preseason games between the leagues in the upcoming fall.
 Days later, the players responded by organizing the all-star game without consent from the owners or consulting with either league commissioner.
 Teams from the two leagues had never played each other before.
+Some proceeds from the game went to charity and some to the players' pension fund.

 National Basketball Players Association (NBPA) president Oscar Robertson said that the all-star game would show that the two leagues could play against each other without an "illegal merger".
 The players associations opposed a merger, as they would lose another potential employer.
 In April 1970, the NBPA had filed the lawsuit Robertson v.
 National Basketball Ass'n to prevent the leagues from merging due to antitrust arguments.
 Four months after the first all-star game in 1971, NBA and ABA teams started playing preseason exhibition games against each other.